BoostyLabs/ultimatedivision/README.md

 ## How to run?

-**Before starting the project, you should make certain preparations.
+Before starting the project, you should make certain preparations.
-Different operating systems require different steps:**
+Different operating systems require different steps:

-##Linux:
+## Linux:
 **Installing Golang (Go):**

+Golang is our backend language.

+We are using version 1.19.
+You can download it from the official website [Golang](https://go.dev/dl/), and install it according to the official [instructions](https://go.dev/doc/install.) or follow our:

 1. Open the terminal.